OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 #### ODB support

 ResInsight can be built with support for ABAQUS ODB files.
 This requires an installation of the ABAQUS ODB API from Simulia on the build computer.
-The path to the ABAQUS ODB API folder containing header files and library files must be specified.
+The path to an ABAQUS ODB API folder containing header files in an *include* sub-folder and the library files in a *lib* sub-folder must be specified.
 Leaving this option blank gives a build without ODB support.
-ResInsight has been built and tested with ABAQUS ODB API version 6.14-3 on Windows 7/8/10 and RedHat Linux 6.
+ResInsight has been built and tested with ABAQUS ODB versions 2020 and 2024 on Windows 10/11, Redhat Linux 7/8 and Ubuntu 22/24.

 #### HDF5